JStateson/MacroViewer/README.md

 Log in and access your macros page using chrome

-Expose the source code of the page and save it as an html page
+Expose the source code of the page and save it as an html file

-Run this app and open the page.
+Run this app and open the file.